 An Overview of the Programme

-This Masters in Theology Mission and Ministry(Children Youth and Families Specialism) is an exciting postgraduate qualification for those working with children, young people and families across the UK.
+The Master’s Degree is accredited by Durham University as an MA in Theology, Mission & Ministry.
+This course is a specialism within that and all modules are specifically designed for children, young people and family workers.
 Tailored towards practitioners that work with Children Youth and Families, the Masters will explore Research Methods, The Theology & Spirituality of the Child and the Development of the Church’s work with Children, Young People & Families and their place in Contemporary Society.

 How the programme is delivered

 The delivery method for this specialism concentrates all teaching into three intensive blocks (Monday to Wednesday) a year for two years.
 It has been designed specifically to meet the needs of those working with families, young people and children.
 In the standard programme, students will study three modules a year for two years, followed by a year of dissertation writing.

 Residentials take place at our site in Cardiff, where there is purpose built modern en-suite accommodation, catering, teaching rooms, common room and chapel.

 |Year 1 - Postgraduate Certificate||Year 2 - Postgraduate Diploma||Year 3 - Masters|